Wyndham Clark

-Wyndham Clark (born December 9, 1993) is an American professional golfer from Denver, Colorado who currently plays on the PGA Tour.
+Wyndham Robert Clark (born December 9, 1993) is an American professional golfer who plays on the PGA Tour.
+Clark had a breakout year in 2023; he won his first PGA Tour title at the Wells Fargo Championship in May and his first major championship at the 2023 U.S. Open the following month.

 Amateur career

-Clark attended Valor Christian High School in Highlands Ranch, Colorado, where he was classmates with NFL player Christian McCaffrey.
-In high school he twice won the Colorado state championship and was named player of the year in 2011.
-He initially enrolled at Oklahoma State in 2012, finishing in ninth place at the 2012 U.S. Amateur.
+Clark attended Valor Christian High School in Highlands Ranch, Colorado, where he was two years ahead of future NFL player Christian McCaffrey.
+In high school, Clark twice won the Colorado state golf championship and was named player of the year in 2011.
+He initially enrolled at Oklahoma State in 2012, finishing in a tie for ninth place in stroke play at the 2013 U.S. Amateur.
 He transferred to Oregon in 2016, winning the Pac-12 conference championship and GolfWeek Player of the Year.
 He graduated with a business degree in 2017.